cjus/python-coding-challenge/README.md

 I recently applied for a job that asked whether I'd be willing to complete a coding challenge.
 The challenge in question was marked as hard on the programming site and only 26% of the developers who attempted it have been able to solve it.
 I score 100% - but I don't say that to brag.
 The problem took me quite some time and effort to complete.
 The reason is that it's a computer science problem and I don't have a formal computer science education.
 Although, I do have past game programming experience including in Chess AI - but that was also a long time ago!

-The challenge requires the use of data structures and algorithms to solve, involving the use of a search algorithm and search tree data structure.
+The challenge requires the use of data structures and algorithms to solve, involving the use of a depth first search algorithm and search tree data structure.
 Due to the complexity of the problem, it's not possible to brute force your way through it.
 The use of alpha-beta pruning is also required to solve the problem in real-time.

 **Quick summary**
 - You have a four lane bridge with one to four bikes at the start of the bridge.